Special Features of this Commentary

-1. The main body of the New Testament scripture text in this commentary is based on the Koine Greek Text as found in the Interlinear Greek-English New Testament by George Ricker Berry (along with the original Strong’s Exhaustive Concordance [New Testament portions of Tyndale’s work are used as well]) and the Ben Chayyim Masoretic text of the Old Testament as found in the Original Strong’s Exhaustive Concordance, 1894, by James Strong, and compared diligently with the work of respected commentators and scholars.
+1. The main body of the New Testament scripture text in this commentary is based in part on the Koine Greek Text of Stephens 1550, as found in the Interlinear Greek-English New Testament by George Ricker Berry, along with the original Strong’s Exhaustive Concordance, 1894 compared diligently with the work of respected commentators and scholars.
+New Testament portions of Tyndale’s work and other translators are used as well.
+Tyndale based his work on the Koine Greek of the Received Text, Third Edition.

-2. **Archaic language is updated in most cases, but The AV (Old & New Testaments) and Tyndale TYN (NT) are followed unchanged where the language and sense of the translation is clear to the modern reader.
+2. Where the text of the King James Version is followed, archaic language is updated in most cases**, but The AV (Old & New Testaments) is followed unchanged where the language and sense of the translation is clear to the modern reader.

-3. Where a Hebrew or Greek word has no good English equivalent—or the traditional translation is debated—the original word is often left untranslated.
-In most cases, the *Strong’s Greek [G] or Hebrew [H] reference number will be notated beside it (see partial list of untranslated words below).
-Translator supplements are in [brackets].
+3. Where a Hebrew or Greek word has no good English equivalent—or the traditional translation is debated—the original word may be left untranslated.
+In most cases, the Strong’s Greek [G] or Hebrew [H] reference number will be notated beside it.

-4. Where the Old Covenant is quoted in the New Testament, the Hebrew words may be used and left untranslated
+4. Where the Old Testament is quoted in the New Testament, some of the Hebrew words may be used and left untranslated

 6. Proper names and the names of God are often left untranslated